 There is always light at the end of the tunnel.

 If you don’t know where to go for support when you are feeling really bad, I have used the Shout helpline.
 They are a text helpline who are always at the end of the line if you want to have a chat, and I would really recommend them.

 I also think talking to your local psychiatrist might help you as they can point you in the right direction.
 My psychiatrist has really helped me.
 If you speak to your GP, they can refer you to a psychiatrist.

 Where to get help

 Provides information and a peer support service for people affected by bipolar, including friends and family.
-You can find a local support group here.
+Find a local support group.